 - Recordkeeping: the UW HCC unit will, as appropriate, identify the record of protected health information that is the subject of the disputed amendment and append, or otherwise link to it, the patient/client’s request for amendment, the UW HCC unit’s denial of the request, the patient/client’s statement of disagreement (if any), and the UW HCC unit’s rebuttal (if any) to the patient’s request and statement of disagreement to the designated record set.

 - Future disclosures:

-- If a statement of disagreement has been submitted by the patient/client, the UW HCC unit must include the material appended in paragraph “4” above, or at the election of the UW HCC unit, an accurate summary of any such information, with any subsequent disclosure of the PHI to which the disagreement relates.
+- If a statement of disagreement has been submitted by the patient/client, the UW HCC unit must include the material appended in paragraph “4” above, or at the election of the UW HCC unit, an accurate summary of any such information, with any subsequent disclosure of the protected health information to which the disagreement relates.

-- If a statement of disagreement has not been submitted by the patient/client, the UW HCC unit must include the patient’s/client’s request for amendment and its denial, or an accurate summary of such information, with any subsequent disclosure of the PHI only if the individual has requested such action in accordance with X.1.C. above.
+- If a statement of disagreement has not been submitted by the patient/client, the UW HCC unit must include the patient’s/client’s request for amendment and its denial, or an accurate summary of such information, with any subsequent disclosure of the protected health information only if the individual has requested such action in accordance with X.1.C. above.

 - When a subsequent disclosure is made in connection with a standard that does not permit the additional material to be included with the disclosure, the UW HCC unit may separately transmit the additional material to the recipient of the standard transaction.

 - When UW HCC receives notification from another organization that a patient/client’s protected health information has been amended, UW HCC: